davejachimiak/davejachimiak.github.io/_posts/2018-04-30-jack-screen-pixels.md

 `Math` library without implementing all of it, we'll just put `modSixteen` in `Screen`.

-Finally, we'll get need to somehow modify the address so that we only change pixel (x,y).
+Finally, we'll need to somehow modify the address so that we only change pixel (x,y).
 We'll get a modifier that we can use on to the address.
-The modifier will be a number that has a pixel-corresponding bit of 1 while the rest are 0.
+The modifier will be an integer that has a pixel-corresponding bit of 1 while the rest are 0.

 ```
 function void drawPixel(int x, int y) {